 Materials engineers work with the building blocks of modern engineering.
-By studying the structures and properties of materials (e.g., ceramics, metals, plastics), they are able to process them in order to meet precise chemical, electrical, and mechanical requirements, with applications to everything from aviation manufacturing to nanoengineering and biotechnology.
+By studying the structures and properties of materials (e.g., ceramics, metals, plastics), they can process them to meet the precise chemical, electrical, and mechanical requirements, with applications to everything from aviation manufacturing to nanoengineering and biotechnology.
 Through careful manipulation, materials engineers are even capable of creating entirely new materials, expanding the frontiers of what’s possible.

 There are many paths to becoming a materials engineer.
-With touchpoints in chemistry, physics, and nanoengineering, this is an inherently interdisciplinary field.
-Career paths can diverge based on a specific concentration, as well as the choice of whether to pursue research or development.
-A materials engineer may begin work right after finishing their undergraduate degree or they may go on to pursue graduate level education.
+This is an inherently interdisciplinary field with touchpoints in chemistry, physics, and nanoengineering.
+Career paths can diverge based on a specific concentration and the choice of whether to pursue research or development.
+A materials engineer may begin work right after finishing their undergraduate degree or they may go on to pursue graduate-level education.

 If you’re ready to design your future, check out our step-by-step guide to becoming a materials engineer below.